tanchongmin/ARC-Challenge/README.md

 # ARC-Challenge

 ## Latest Update (22 Jul):
+Solves 49 out of 111 training set problems!
+Uses object and pixel abstraction spaces and helper functions to ground input-output relation!
 - Added ARC_Challenge_22Jul2023.ipynb : Latest iteration of GPT4 API to automate solving ARC Challenge - Note it can get expensive, running one iterative feedback loop cycle for one task costs about 30-40 cents.
 - Added ARC_Training_220723 folder to showcase results from this Jupyter Notebook on 111 training set problems that have <3k context length.
 This number caters for the iterative feedback loop additional information, and is likely to not exceed 8k maximum token length.